cms-dev/cms/docs/External contest formats.rst

 These are the required files.

-- :file:`testo/testo.pdf` ("statement"): the main statement of the problem.
+- :file:`text/text.pdf` (also accepted: :file:`testo/testo.pdf`): the main statement of the problem.
 It is not yet possible to import several statement associated to different languages.

 - :file:`input/input{%d}.txt` and :file:`output/output{%d}.txt` for all integers :samp:`{%d}` between 0 (included) and ``n_input`` (excluded): these are of course the input and (one of) the correct output files.